truffls/sign-in-with-apple-using-django/backend.md

 decoded = jwt.decode(id_token, '', verify=False)
 ```

-This is described in Apple's documentation [Generate and Validate Tokens](https://developer.apple.com/documentation/signinwithapplerestapi/generate_and_validate_tokens).
+You can also refer to Apple's documentation [Generate and Validate Tokens](https://developer.apple.com/documentation/signinwithapplerestapi/generate_and_validate_tokens) that explains this.

-We have created a `AppleOAuth2` class as a custom backend for Sign In with Apple using Python Social Auth.
+We have created the `AppleOAuth2` class as a custom backend doing Sign In with Apple using Python Social Auth.

 ```python
 import jwt